edixon95/cromwell-test/README.md

 ...
 As you can see by the commits, my biggest challenge was this readme.

-## This is not tested on safari, potential layout issues exist with gap not being support, and possibly some other properties
+## This is not tested on safari, potential layout issues exist with gap not being supported, and possibly some other properties

 This project requires node to run